GeoMOER/moer-bsc-project-seminar-SDM/docs/index.md

 Species distribution modelling (SDM) is a key competence for ecogeographical research and applied nature conservation.
 It allows researchers to estimate current distributions of species and to also predict their future distributions under climate change scenarios.
-SDM encompasses various area-wide spatial predictions techniques and requires profound skills related to organizing, handling, analyzing and visualizing of geodata.
+SDM encompasses various area-wide spatial predictions techniques and requires profound skills related to organizing, handling, analyzing and visualizing geodata.

 By using the programming environment R, this course will open the door to the cosmos of SDM techniques and will provide a flexible baseline for workflow automation in various research projects.
 Special emphasis will be on R Markdown and GitHub for proper documentation and reproducibility.